48+ Caregiver Tips For Elderly Hygiene Issues And Care

 If for any reason your parent doesn’t want to bathe in the bathtub, or take a shower, a sponge bath, or a flannel bath is perfectly adequate.

 Baths of this kind also permit your parents to wash their private parts themselves, as they will be lying down our reclined, and can’t fall over.

 You may see that they find this a little less stressful.

-Bathroom safety and elderly hygiene products
+Bathroom safety products